The Joy of Now

 Stress is the big theme of the modern times, and we got it all upside down in that department.
 Namely, what we usually call "stress" is actually "distress".
 Now, I am not merely playing with synonyms here, but the difference is worth mentioning as it pertains to our topic.

 Stress is good for you.
-It's that state in which we mobilize our abilities, strengths, emotions, and attitudes to do something that we like doing.
+It's that state in which we mobilize our abilities, acquired skills, strengths, emotions, and attitudes to do something that we like doing.
 Like sports, hiking, sex, musical performance, home remodeling, and challenges of all sorts.
-It's performance stress, adventure stress - good for you.
+It's performance stress, adventure stress---good for you.

 Its first difference from distress is that we can easily unwind from it.
 But try to unwind from a still fresh memory of your boss accusing you of something that someone else did.
 Try to recover from the news that the auditor is coming to sniff around your business books that are not exactly in order.